OpenSlides/openslides-autoupdate-service/README.md

 * `AUTOUPDATE_PORT`: Lets the service listen on port 9012.
 The default is `9012`.
-* `AUTOUPDATE_HOST`: The device where the service starts.
-The default is am empty string which starts the service on any device.
 * `DATASTORE_READER_HOST`: Host of the datastore reader.
 The default is `localhost`.
 * `DATASTORE_READER_PORT`: Port of the datastore reader.
 The default is `9010`.